 Zongzi, also known as a rice dumpling, is a Chinese dish made of glutinous rice and either sweet or savory filling and wrapped in bamboo leaves.
-They can be eaten and found year-round, but are most often eaten during Dragonboat Festival (Duanwu Festival), which happened to be yesterday.
+They can be eaten and found year-round, but are most often eaten during Dragonboat Festival (Duanwu Festival).

 I’ve never made my own zongzi before.
 It’s not something my mom ever made when we were growing up.
 Every year, I get several requests for a recipe, so this year I decided to finally make my own.
 A few months back, one of my friends actually had a gathering where we made them.
 That was a good practice experience for me and gave me the inspiration to make these.